mg-Ben/MyKnowledge/Programming_Languages/Programming_Environments/NodeJS.md

 _npm stands for Node Package Manager_
 _Refer to [[#References|npmjs.org]]_
 - It is a package library
-- But it is also a command line
+- But it is also a **command line**
+### pnpm
+_pnpm stands for Plug'n'play Node Package Manager_
+An alternative package manager for NodeJS.
+- More efficient in terms of space than npm
 ## nvm
 _nvm stands for Node Version Manager_
 ## fnm